78257 Australian Discrimination Law

 Teaching and learning strategies

-Students are encouraged to understand key elements of the discrimination law before the subject begins and to maintain currency with new developments while the subject is in progress.
-Students are required to follow media developments by engaging with reports, commentary and analysis.
 Major developments in discrimination law between classes are highlighted on UTS Online where students can follow links, add their own links, provide responses and comment, and post questions to augment the learning experience.
 Assistance in understanding context and significance can come from other students and the teacher.

-Strategy 2: Participation in Class
+Strategy 2: Student participation in class

 Seminar style classes are conducted in an interactive format.
 Student participation and engagement with the subject is encouraged by allocating responsibility for student-lead discussion, and by exploring, wherever possible, current and contemporary discrimination law issues.
-In addition, each student will be required to present in one class and to be a ‘discussant’ in another class.

 Class discussions provide an opportunity for students to build on their independent study and critically explore, analyse and reflect on a range of relevant issues as well as to develop and evaluate their own policy and regulatory positions.
 Students will be able to gain valuable feedback from their colleagues and the teacher and at the same time develop their skills in critical analysis and evaluation.

-Strategy 3: In class law-reform exercise.
+Strategy 3: In class law-reform exercise

 An important theme for the subject is the role of law reform in this field, which will give students a strong understanding of the social and political context in which discrimination law is made and changed, as well as its entanglements with other areas of law.
 Seminar readings and discussion will highlight how law reform processes have shaped current discrimination laws have come into being, including tracing how certain discrimination provisions came to be enacted.

 With this material as background, students will be lead through an in-class law reform exercise, following how a particular recent discrimination law change came about, from the original political, social or legal impetus for change to a draft bill and final legal change.
+This will assist them in completing their written assessment 2.

 Strategy 4: Interactive mini lectures